shovon/blog.salrahman.com/src/posts/fields-and-rings.md

 But in lattice-based cryptography, integers aren't quite used as how you were taught in elementary school, and real numbers aren't used at all.

-What's used, instead are rings (more specifically, [polynomial quotient rings](https://en.wikipedia.org/wiki/Polynomial_ring), but more on that in a future blog post), and to work with those rings, we must work with fields (more spefically, [finite fields](https://en.wikipedia.org/wiki/Finite_field), but also will be a subject of a future blog post, or, feel free to read my post on ["elliptic curve cryptography"](https://blog.salrahman.com/posts/2024/09/elliptic-curve-cryptography-primer) which does touch on the topic of finite field math).
+What's used, instead are rings (more specifically, [polynomial quotient rings](https://en.wikipedia.org/wiki/Polynomial_ring), but more on that in another blog post), and to work with those rings, we must work with fields (more spefically, [finite fields](https://en.wikipedia.org/wiki/Finite_field), but also will be a subject of a future blog post, or, feel free to read my post on ["elliptic curve cryptography"](https://blog.salrahman.com/posts/2024/09/elliptic-curve-cryptography-primer) which does touch on the topic of finite field math).

-So what are fields and rings?
+So what are rings?

-A field is a set that is equipped with two specific operations: addition ($+$), and multiplication ($\cdot$), such that additions forms an [abelian group](https://en.wikipedia.org/wiki/Abelian_group).
-Which means that we have:
+A ring is a set that must satisfy the following properties:

+- must be equipped with an addition ($+$) operation, thus forming an [abelian group](https://en.wikipedia.org/wiki/Abelian_group), which satisfies the following properties:
   - Closure: $a + b$ is a part of the field.
 (For example, adding two numbers together will always get another number.)
   - Associativity: $(a + b) + c = a + (b + c)$
   - Identity: there exists an element $O$ such that $a + O = a$
   - Inverses: for every $a$, there exists some $d$, such that $a + d = O$
   - Commutativity: $a + b = b + a$

-On top of additions forming an abelian group, multiplicatons do so as well (except for some element $O$).
+- must be equipped with a multiplication ($\cdot$) operation, thus forming a [semigroup](https://en.wikipedia.org/wiki/Semigroup), which only has as a requirement that the operation be associative, similar to the associativity property of abelian groups

-Fields also we have the distributive law, such that $a \cdot (b + c) = a \cdot b + a \cdot c$.
+- must have a distributive property $a\cdot (b + c) = a\cdot b + a\cdot c$

-And what are rings?
-Rings are like fields, but they lack one property, and it's that multiplications don't have inverses.

-So in other words, all fields are rings, but not all rings are fields.

-In a future blog post, I will go over how fields and rings are used in current implementations of lattice-based cryptography.
+When we add more properties to a semigroup, we start giving them different names.
+For example, a semigroup with commutative properties (similar to commutative properties of abelian groups), we call them a commutative semigroup.

+When we have the multiplication operations of a ring form a commutative semigroup, we refer to it a "commutative ring".

+Then when we give a semigroup the added property of an identity element, we call that semigroup a "monoid".

+When a ring not only has a commutative semigroup, but that commutative semigroup is actually a monoid, we call that ring a "field".

+And the defintition of a field will be an important concept in order to effectively reason about the math behind lattic-based crypto.